The NHS England Waitlist Search

 10. It's Not All Bad News

 While the headlines focus on record demand, the data highlights that the NHS can still deliver speed in the right areas.
-Cornwall Partnership NHS Trust is delivering Orthopaedic care in just 12 weeks—over a year faster than Essex.
+Royal Berkshire NHS Foundation Trust is delivering Orthopaedic care in about 21.8 weeks, far faster than the worst bottlenecks in the current comparison set.

 This variance proves that the "National Backlog" is not a monolith.
 It is a series of local bottlenecks.
 If you have the flexibility to choose your provider (exercising your "Right to Choose") or the means to use private insurance to access under-utilised capacity, you can bypass the crisis entirely.